oracle/coherence-operator/docs/user-guide.md

 * Expand the tree view to Coherence > Node and pick one of the nodes.

-  Here you can see the mbeans in https://docs.oracle.com/middleware/12213/coherence/COHMG/oracle-coherence-mbeans-reference.htm#GUID-0AB8710B-2A1D-432D-AFBF-8E73B8230D51__CHDBIJFA
+  Here you can see the MBeans in https://docs.oracle.com/middleware/12213/coherence/COHMG/oracle-coherence-mbeans-reference.htm#GUID-0AB8710B-2A1D-432D-AFBF-8E73B8230D51__CHDBIJFA

   In particular `LoggingLevel`, which defaults to 5.
 This can be also be interactively changed.